yarisvt/tyk-docs/tyk-docs/content/distributed-tracing/zipkin.md

 }
 ```

-`reporter.url` is the url to the zipkin server, where trace data will be sent.
+`reporter.url` is the URL to the Zipkin server, where trace data will be sent.